EvangelosStefanos/TinyLLaVA-Video/README.md

 ## 🎉 News
 - [2025-04] 🔊 Our new work [TinyLLaVA-Video-R1](https://github.com/ZhangXJ199/TinyLLaVA-Video-R1) for video reasoning is released!
-- [2025-01] 🎉 Our arXiv paper [TinyLLaVA-Video: A Simple Framework of Small-scale Large Multimodal Models for Video Understanding](https://arxiv.org/abs/2501.15513) is released!
+- [2025-01] 🎉 Our arXiv paper [TinyLLaVA-Video: Towards Smaller LMMs for Video Understanding with Group Resampler](https://arxiv.org/abs/2501.15513v2) is released!
 - [2024-12] 🔊 Our [TinyLLaVA-Video](https://github.com/ZhangXJ199/TinyLLaVA-Video/tree/main) repository is released!

 ## 📌 About